 The Conclusion section must be related to the aims stated in your introduction.
 Keeping in mind the aim of the lab, discuss the certainty and reliability of your results, and draw appropriate conclusions.
+Where possible, provide quantitative highlights of your results.
 You might want to talk about other interesting things you stumbled across in the course of your experiments which were not included in your aims.
 However, use careful wording and organization to make sure that the reader can keep sight of the main point of your conclusion, which is to relate your results to your initial aims.
 The conclusion is also the section for suggesting further work that needs to be done to support your current results.